ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

   one or two references (too many useless assignments, too many opportunity for errors).

-* This category of programmer consider that the `mutable` keyword in the record type definitions should be implicit.
+* This category of programmer feels that the `mutable` keyword in the record type definitions should be implicit.

 * **The “Too much functional” danger**: